Exercise and Human Movement Science

 Teaching

-Teaching comprises the scientific disciplines Exercise and Human Movement Science including Biomechanics on an undergraduate and graduate level.
+Teaching focuses on the scientifically oriented areas of Exercise and Human Movement Science including Biomechanics.
 In the field of Human Movement Science/Biomechanics, we focus on human locomotion and sport-specific as well as everyday movements.
-Starting from the question of how movement is created and controlled, movements are examined biomechanically in order to explain everyday and athletic performance.
+Starting from the question of how movement is planned and controlled, movements are examined biomechanically in order to explain daily activities and athletic performance.
 Our teaching additionally comprises biomechanical approaches for injury risk management.
-In the context of Exercise Science and Physiology, we teach the effects and dose-response relations of different exercise types in different populations.
+In the context of Exercise Physiology, we teach the effects and dose-response relations of different exercise types in different populations.

 Laboratory